 Unlike most other types of cabbage, kohlrabi is easy to digest and has a particularly high nutrient content.
 In order to ensure the healthful integrity of the vegetable, make sure to keep cook times short when preparing kohlrabi.
 Steam it in a little salted water or broth for a maximum of 10-15 minutes, taking it out when it is still relatively firm.
 Whole roots need a while longer to cook, about 20-30 minutes.
 Those who like the fine cabbage taste of kohlrabi are spoilt for choice.
 The crunchy texture makes it delicious raw when tossed into salads.
 It’s also delicious in casseroles, gratins or vegetarian buffers.

-- Roast it – As I mentioned above, if you’ve never worked with this interesting vegetable, I think this Roasted Kohlrabi recipe is the place to start.
-The result of this super easy recipe is a very, naturally sweet treat.
+- Roast it – As I mentioned above, if you’ve never worked with this interesting vegetable,

 - Purée it – It’s delicious in soups and sauces.

 - Sauté it – this will have a similar result to roasting, as it will caramelize nicely bringing all of the natural sugars to the surface.

 - Eat it raw – It’s wonderful in slaws, salads, or as a vehicle for delicious dips!